-The majority of the researchers ignore the critical issue of forensic models generalization capa- bilities i.e they use the same type of dataset to train and test their models.
+Some researchers ignore the critical issue of forensic models generalisation capabilities i.e. they use the same type of dataset to train and test their models.
 To tackle this problem introduces a forensic convolutional neural network (CNN) that uses two steps to detect fake images: Gaussian blur and Gaussian images.
 The aim behind this model is to use preprocessing steps to neglect low level high frequency artifacts in generated images and improve high frequency pixel noise in low level pixel statistics.
-This helps forensic experts to distinguish real and fake images on certain characteristics of the face.
+This helps forensic experts to distinguish between real and fake images on certain facial characteristics.
 [14]

 In addition to the traditional deep fake detection model, a hybrid approach was introduced to accurately detect fake images.
 For example, a two-stream neural network used for detection of face tampering.
 The Goggle Net uses a face classification stream to train the model on authentic and tampered images.
 Then, steganalysis feature extractor use patch triplet stream captures low level camera characteristics and local noise residual.
 The results show that this approach can learn both real and fake images.[15]

 Another hybrid method was used which uses pairwise learning for Deep Fake image detection.
-Here GANs used to create a fake image, then a pair wise learning model is used to capture the discriminant information between the real and fake image.
+Here GANs were used to create a fake image, then a pair wise learning model was used to capture the discriminant information between the real and fake image.
 The experimental result show that this method can overcome the shortcomings of the existing state of the art fake image detectors.
 [16]

-Video detection
+Video Detection

 In the last year, deep learning methods have been successfully used for fake image detection.
-However, the current deep learning methods of image identification can’t be directed used for fake video detection due to loss of frame information after video compression.
-The deep fake video detection divided into two categories: Biological singles analysis, and spatial and temporal features analysis.[17]
+However, the current deep learning methods of image identification cannot be used for fake video detection due to loss of frame information after video compression.
+The deep fake video detection task divided into two categories: Biological singles analysis, and spatial and temporal features analysis.[17]

 Biological Signals Analysis

 This method considers eye blinking to detect fake videos.
-This method uses convolutional neural network (CNN) with recurrent neural network (RNN) to find the physiological signals such as eye movements and eye blinking.
+It uses the convolutional neural network (CNN) with recurrent neural network (RNN) to find the physiological signals such as eye movements and eye blinking.
 Then it uses a binary classifier to detect close and open eye test.
 This method is tested with a data set called eye blinking crawled from the internet.
 The eye blinking data set is the first data set which is specifically designed for eye blinking detection.[18]

 Another biological signal such as heartbeat is also used for real video.
 The model has several detectors, where input to this model is real video.
-After that, the pair of real and fake videos is assigned to another layer called registration, which extracts facial Region of interest (ROI) and biological signals to create PPG cells.
+Subsequently, the pair of real and fake videos is assigned to another layer called registration, which extracts facial Region of Interest (ROI) and biological signals to create PPG cells.
 The PPG cells are spatiotemporal windows containing multiple faces extracted using a face detector.
 The last layer classifies the video as real or fake.
-By performing various tests on publicly available dataset, it shows 97.3 percent accuracy in deep fake detection.[19]
+By performing various tests on publicly available dataset, it shows 97.3% accuracy in deep fake detection.[19]